truenas/documentation/content/en/hub/truecommand/admins/users.md

 {{% alert title="Permanent Action" color="warning" %}}
 Deleting a user account permanently removes the user and cannot be undone.
 {{% /alert %}}

+## Using LDAP to Add User Accounts

+LDAP can be utilized for user accounts.
+See the [TrueCommand Administration]({{< relref "administration.md#ldap" >}}) guide for details on LDAP configuration.

+*LDAP/AD* allows using single sign-on credentials from the [Lightweight Directory Access Protocol (LDAP)](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol) or [Active Directory (AD)](https://en.wikipedia.org/wiki/Active_Directory).
+This means a user can log in with an LDAP or AD account without creating a separate TrueCommand login.

+The LDAP server IP address or DNS hostname and Domain are required to use LDAP/AD.
+The LDAP or AD Username (optional) is required when the TrueCommand user name does not match the LDAP or AD credentials.

 ## Configuring User Accounts